Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

 #### core goals

+The core goal is to sync neo4j with one or more **paired relays**, with a paired relay defined as one that is controlled by same entity as neo4j, whether the same server or an independent server.
+This is as opposed to an **external relay** which is a relay that can be connected by websocket.

 Completion would include generation of code, open sourced under PGFT, and would include documentation for nostr developers and advanced users to set up their own neo4j server (AWS or other), and should include testing by perhaps a handful of nostr devs and users.

+Data importation scenarios:
+1. initialization of a new neo4j db or import into the db of a very large externally stored data volume, e.g. nostrhole (see below)?
+Up to 1 billion events
+2. initialization of a new neo4j db with a locally hosted strfry relay with lots of data, up to 1 - 10 billion events (nostr.band has half a billion events)
+3. load events into neo4j in real time as they are received by paired relay.
+Assuming that some events will be missed; see scenarios below.
+4. synchronization of neo4j db with paired relay either over some specified time interval all time, under the assumption there will be some events
+5. sync of neo4j with external relay via websocket; could omit this scenario in favor of sync external relay with paired relay, then paired relay with neo4j

 #### Advanced goals